mintpepper95/KnowledgeIsPower/System design/Dependency Injection & Lifetimes.md

 ---

-#### The Captive Dependency Problem ⚠️
+### The Captive Dependency Problem

-This is the most common DI mistake. **A longer-lived service captures a shorter-lived one**, which then behaves as if it has the longer lifetime:
+**A longer-lived service captures a shorter-lived one**, which then behaves as if it has the longer lifetime:

-csharp

 ```csharp
 // ❌ WRONG — Singleton captures a Scoped service
 public class MySingleton
 {
     private readonly IScopedService _scoped; // This scoped instance is now stuck forever!

     public MySingleton(IScopedService scoped) => _scoped = scoped;
 }